vania020/wro2025-robotek/README.md

 ## 5. Power & Sense Management

 ### <ins>**Power Source**</ins>
+Our autonomous car is powered by two Li-Po batteries (7.4 V, 2200 mAh, 20C).
+We chose Li-Po batteries because they provide a high energy density, meaning more power in a small and lightweight package, which is better suited for robotics applications where weight and power delivery are critical.
+Each battery serves a different part of the system to ensure stable and efficient operation: <br>

++ The first battery powers the **motors** through the L298N Motor Driver.
+Motors require high and sometimes variable current, especially during acceleration or speed changes.
+By giving them a dedicated battery, we can adjust motor speed and power without risking voltage drops or instability in the rest of the system.
++ The second powers the **Raspberry Pi** and the rest of the electronic components, ensuring the control system and sensors remain stable and unaffected by the current demands of the motors.

 ### <ins>**LIDAR & Additional Sensors Integration**</ins>
 ### **<ins>BOM (Bill of Materials)</ins>**
 | Component | Quantity | Description | Image |